The Abandoned Nuclear Power Plant In Washington Is One Of The Eeriest Places In America

 The most abandoned places in Washington include:

 - The Cowlitz Motel and RV Park.
-This decaying RV resort off the I-5 once camping, golfing, whitewater paddling, fishing, and more, and is now rotting and overgrown.
+This decaying RV resort off the I-5 once camping, golfing, whitewater paddling, fishing, and more, is now rotting and overgrown.

 - Northern State Mental Hospital.
 Though some of the buildings are currently used by the Job Corps, most of the buildings are now ruins.

 - The Homestead Locaters Office.
 This place once assisted a major influx of immigrants to find places to live at the turn of the 20th century.